The Kampung Boy: Reception and legacy

 According to Lat, The Kampung Boy's first print—60,000 to 70,000 copies—was sold out in three to four months; by 1979, at least 100,000 had been sold.
 The Kampung Boy is regarded as Lat's finest work and representative of his oeuvre.
 After being published in the United States, Kampung Boy won the Children's Book Council and Booklist Editor's Choice award in 2006.
 It was also awarded the Outstanding International Book for 2007 by the United States Board of Books for Young People.
+The book along with Town Boy were released in special edition in conjunction with the Lat Kampung Boy Sebuah Muzikal theatre at Istana Budaya beginning 16 March to 3 April 2011 and has been sold 1,000 copies.

 The Kampung Boy was successful due to its realistic presentation of Malaysia's cultural past.
 Many Malaysians who grew up in the 1960s or earlier fondly remembered the laidback lives they had in the kampung upon reading the book.
 Stevenson said that The Kampung Boy's portrayal of the past would resonate with everyone's fondness for a happy experience in his or her own past.
 Those unfamiliar with the ways of the kampung could relate to the "universal themes of childhood, adolescence, and first-love".
 According to Stevenson, the illustrations help to clarify any unfamiliar terms the reader might face and the narrative force of Lat's story depends more on the protagonist's experiences than on the details.
 The book's appeal to both children and adults lies in Lat's success in recapturing the innocence of childhood.

 Malaysian art historian Redza Piyadasa said that "The Kampung Boy was a masterpiece that was clearly designed to be read as a novel."
 He compared the graphical depiction of childhood experience to Camara Laye's novel The African Child and viewed The Kampung Boy as the "finest and most sensitive evocation of a rural Malay childhood ever attempted in [Malaysia], in any creative medium."
 Steinberger had the same thoughts, but compared The Kampung Boy to Colin Thiele's autobiographical novel Sun on the Stubble, which expounds on the fun and mischief of early childhood.

 Lat's success with The Kampung Boy created new opportunities for him.
 He set up his own company—Kampung Boy Sendirian Berhad (Village Boy private limited)—to handle the merchandising of his cartoon characters and occasional publishing of his books.
 Kampung Boy is partnering with Sanrio and Hit Entertainment in a project to open an indoor theme park in Malaysia by the end of 2012.
 One of the park's attractions is the showcasing of Lat's characters alongside those of Hello Kitty and Bob the Builder.
 The distinctive characters of The Kampung Boy have become a common sight in Malaysia.
 They are immortalised on stamps, financial guides, and aeroplanes.